rjb23/rjb23/README.md

 - 👋 Hi, I’m @rjb23
-- 👀 I’m interested in neuroscience, machine learning and technical analysis of the markets...
+- 👀 I’m interested in neuroscience, machine learning and technical analysis of the markets.
-- 🌱 I’m currently learning data structures, neuro-electrophysiology, C programming, python, data science...
+- 🌱 I’m currently learning data structures, neuro-electrophysiology, C programming, python, data science
-- 💞️ I’m passionate about all things involving computation especially neuroscience.
+- 💞️ I’m passionate about all things science and engineering related.
 - 📫 How to reach me  robertobenavidez.1985@gmail.com

 <!---